Planned Sites in Borneo

 Located in the Kinabatangan Wildlife Sanctuary, this modern research facility, directed by Dr. Benoit Goossens and supported by Cardiff University and the Sabah Wildlife Department, is surrounded by a mixture of lowland dipterocarp forest types, ranging from primary forest to disturbed secondary forest, in a matrix landscape that includes significant human impact including villages, small-scale agriculture, and oil palm plantations.
 It is thus an ideal location to study wildlife and the effects of anthropogenic habitat alteration on biodiversity.

-See Earth Expeditions students featured in Danau Girang’s July newsletter The Jungle Times!
+Earth Expeditions student groups are regularly featured in Danau Girang’s newsletter The Jungle Times!

 (Course locations are subject to change.)